 You know what’s expensive?
 Pizza.
-Around here, one pizza goes for at least $8.00 – and that’s a special price run Monday-Thursday.
+Around here, one pizza goes for at least $8.00 – and that’s a special price run Monday-Wednesday.
 When I used to order pizza, it would take about 20 minutes to figure out what I wanted, another 5 minutes on the phone to place the order, and yet another 45 minutes to actually get it!

 So my solution is to make my own pizza!